 The Board of Directors and the management team include highly skilled and experienced individuals who oversee the various functions of the business, with carefully selected outsourced service providers, who have developed the specific knowledge of its book of business and its requirements.
 CICL has outsourced certain operations to its insurance manager, Artex Risk Solutions (Gibraltar) Limited (Artex).
-In addition other activities such as claims and policy administration is outsourced to Direct Commercial Limited and actuarial services are provided by Deloitte Actuarial Services Limited..
+In addition other activities such as claims and policy administration is outsourced to Direct Commercial Limited and actuarial services are provided by Deloitte Actuarial Services Limited.
 A detailed organisational chart is included within this report.

-For the financial year ended 29 February 2020, CICL wrote £23.82m (2019: £29.73m) in gross written premiums, of which a small portion related to premiums written within Ireland (£1.01m (2019: £0.95m)).
-The Company reported an overall, after tax, profit of circa £0.53m (2019: profit of £3.17m).
-The Company's own funds under Solvency II, as at 29 of February 2020, amounted to £10.42m (2019: £11.65m), exceeding the SCR by £2.23m (2019: £1.68m).
-Over the last two years, the Company has increased its solvency surplus and can confirm that since the year end, further significant progress has been made in this regard.
-The business plan forecasts that own funds will continue to increase, through delivering a profitable underwriting result.
-The Board confirms that as at 29 February 2020 the Company's solvency coverage was 127% (2019: 117%).
+For the financial year ended 28 February 2021, CICL wrote £34.19m (2020: £23.82m) in gross written premiums, of which a small portion related to premiums written within Ireland (£0.93m (2020: £1.01m)).
+The Company reported an overall, after tax, profit of circa £1.83m (2020: profit of £0.57m).
+The Company's Own Funds under Solvency II, as at 28 February 2021, amounted to £12.58m (2020: £10.57m), exceeding the SCR by £3.76m (2020: £1.87m).
+Over the last two years, the Company has increased its solvency surplus and can confirm that since the year end further progress has been made in this regard.
+The business plan forecasts that Own Funds will continue to increase, through delivering a profitable underwriting result.
+The Board confirms that as at 28 February 2021 the Company's solvency coverage was 143% (2020: 121%).